Olle7/CGI-testassignment-main/README.md

 but should be able to save favorites and check out / return books (that they have checked out)
 * Containerize your application to make it cloud-native

+This solution to test-assigment uses package gson.
+To compile the project you have to install this package.

+Add the following dependency to your build.gradle (or equivalent) file:
+"dependencies { implementation 'com.google.code.gson:gson:2.8.9' }"

+Import the Gson package in your Java class:
+"import com.google.gson.Gson;"

+    Use the Gson object to serialize/deserialize JSON data:

+scss

+// Serialize an object to JSON
+Gson gson = new Gson();
+String json = gson.toJson(myObject);

+// Deserialize JSON to an object
+MyObject myObject = gson.fromJson(json, MyObject.class);

+Make sure to replace MyObject with the name of your Java class.